Blog Post Thumbnail

 Let’s talk numbers, because this is where optimization really shines.
 Using your space more efficiently can lead to major savings.
 If only half your team is in the office on a typical day, you likely don’t need to pay for a space that fits everyone at once.
 Downsizing your office or subletting unused areas can drastically reduce rent—often one of a company’s biggest expenses.
 A smaller footprint also means lower utility bills for electricity, heating, and cooling.
 Implementing a hot desk booking system gives you clear data on your actual needs, helping you make decisions that can save your company thousands per employee each year.

-How to Measure Your Space Utilization
+How to Measure Your Current Space Utilization

 You can’t improve what you don’t measure.
 Before you start rearranging furniture or signing a new lease, you need a clear picture of how your team is actually using the office.
 Guesswork can lead to costly mistakes, like building more conference rooms when your team really needs quiet pods for focused work.
 Measuring your space utilization is the first, most critical step in creating a workspace that truly supports your team and your budget.